j-chat/cybersecurity_training/README.md

 ## Competitions
 ### Online
 * [National Cyber League](https://www.nationalcyberleague.org): The National Cyber League hosts their main challenges on cyberskyline.com during the Fall and Spring Seasons, which comes at a small cost.
 They do host mini challenges in the summer and winter through their social media accounts.
 NOTE: you can still participate despite not being a student.
+* TryHackMe Advent of Cyber: Learn the basics of Cyber Security by completing beginner-level exercises from December 1st to 25th.
 * Secure Code Warrior Tournaments: Secure Code Warrior hosts various tournaments online.
 Some could be found on their [twitter](https://twitter.com/SecCodeWarrior) or searching the web.
 * [SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/past-challenges/): SANS hosts their Holiday Hack Challenge from December to January.
 ### In Person